 - Harassment, harm, abuse, or damage to any person or property in the CUSOM community.
 This includes knowingly or purposely causing damage to or vandalizing CUSOM community property. - Conviction of a criminal offense (other than a minor traffic offense). - Participating in academic or clinical endeavors in the CUSOM community while under the influence of alcohol, or controlled substances. - Use, possession, or distribution of illegal drugs on or off the CUSOM community campus at any time.
-This also includes the verbal or written discussion of the personal use of illegal drugs by a CUSOM student, the verbal or written promotion, or encouragement of illegal drug use by a CUSOM student, or similar types of activities. - Communicating or posting of information or images in a public arena (including written or electronic/Internet communications) which would result in a loss of respect by patients or other members of the public toward the offending student or toward CUSOM.
+This also includes the verbal or written discussion of the personal use of illegal drugs by a CUSOM student, the verbal or written promotion, or encouragement of illegal drug use by a CUSOM student, or similar types of activities. - Communicating or posting of information or images in a public arena (including written or electronic/Internet communications) which would result in a loss of respect by patients or other members of the public toward the offending student or toward CUSOM. - g) A violation of any policy of the University or CUSOM, including but not limited to the American Osteopathic Association Code of Ethics (p.
+117)

-Violations of the CUSOM Honor Code
+Violations of the CUSOM Misconduct/Honor Code

-All instances of suspected misconduct by a student must initially be reported through the Executive Director of Student Affairs.
+All instances of suspected violations of the Misconduct/Honor Code by a student must initially be reported through the Executive Director of Student Affairs.
 The Executive Director would notify the Dean and appropriate Associate Dean of the suspected misconduct.
 The Dean would then constitute an ad hoc committee to investigate the charges.

-Charges of misconduct may arise from a student (or group of students), professor, adjunct professor or preceptor.
+Charges may arise from a student (or group of students), professor, adjunct professor or preceptor.
 Within three (3) days of the alleged misconduct or discovery of alleged misconduct, the accuser(s) should discuss the situation with the Executive Director for Student Affairs.
 Dated notes should be taken to describe the discussion.
 Every effort should be made to maintain confidentiality in these discussions.